jerryhgladinet/docs/deploy/source/index.rst

 Active Directory Integration
 -----------------------------

-There are two ways to connect Active Directory into CentreStack.
+There are three ways to connect Active Directory into CentreStack.

 1. LDAP